znamlab/znamlab.github.io/_posts/2025-08-08-msi-screen-settings.md

     </div>
 </div>
 <div class="figure-caption">
-    The normal setting takes a bit more than 2 frames to reach steady state, with fast the rise time is reduced to ~1.5 frames.
-The fastest mode reaches the steady state in less than half a frame but has then a large overshoot which make it quite useless.
+    Testing the 3 pixel response time settings... sometimes faster is not better.
 </div>

+The normal setting takes a bit more than 2 frames to reach steady state, with fast the rise time is reduced to ~1.5 frames, not dramatic but still noticeable.
+The fastest mode has a large overshoot which make it quite useless.

 So we go with fast.